 My Options: Abortion

-You may be in a situation where you believe abortion is your best or only option.
-You may find yourself wishing your circumstances were different.
+You may be in a situation where you believe abortion is your best or only option and looking for information.

 Abortions in Canada

 There are various abortion procedures available during different stages of pregnancy.
 In Canada, 90% of abortions are done in the first 12 weeks of pregnancy, avoiding the added risks associated with later term abortions.

 There are two main types of abortion procedure: Medical Abortion and Surgical Abortion.